StarPlayrX/XPC123/README.md

 ```
 As you can see Apple's primary example leads you to a dead end.
 You could augment it with an embedded webserver on each side using Swifter or my fork SwifterLite, but that's out of scope.
 The alternative is to use a XPC Launch Daemon.
 It has a one to many relationship vs. an XPCService plugin which only has a one to one.

 I've included both a service and a client and made this example as easy as possible.
 It's nearly identical to Apple's XPCService Swift XPCService plugin.
-The main difference is an Application XPC Service vs. an XPC MachService.
+The main difference is an XPC MachService launch daemon vs. an App XPC Service plugin.

 The MachService is designed run an a LaunchDaemon.
 Daemons cannot have a UI which makes it ideal to use XPC.
 Daemons are also system wide and run as root.
 If you don't want this consider using this as a LaunchAgent instead within the Aqua session (not covered).